jchenhkg/jchenhkg.github.io/projects/NIR2RGB_VCIP_Challenge/readme.md

 ## Submission Requirements
 The submission deadline for the challenge is 11:59pm (HK time, GMT+8) 20th September, 2020.
-All submissions should include:
+All submissions should be sent to chenjie@comp.hkbu.edu.hk, with:
 1. A brief introduction of the algorithm details in formats of _docx_ or _pdf_.
 2. Statistics (**_PSNR_**, **_SSIM_** and **_AE_**) on the **Validation dataset** for each data and the total average;
 3. Program executable(s) and running instruction for algorithm testing.

 More submission requirements may be added later, registered participants will be notified via email.
-For more enquries please contact Dr. Chen Jie: chenjie@comp.hkbu.edu.hk.

 ### Reference
 [1] M. Brown and S. Susstrunk, “Multi-spectral SIFT for scene category recognition,” in _IEEE Conference on Computer Vision and Pattern Recognition_, 2011, pp. 177–184.